-- Green indicates that the assessment criteria have been fully met (i.e. the expenditure is prudent/efficient) - Yellow indicates that the assessment criteria have not been completely met (i.e. the expenditure does not fully met all criteria associated with prudency/efficiency) - Red indicates that the assessment criteria have not been met (i.e. the expenditure is not prudent/efficient)
+- · Green indicates that the assessment criteria have been fully met (i.e. the expenditure is prudent/efficient) - Yellow indicates that the assessment criteria have been partially met (i.e. the expenditure does not fully met all criteria associated with prudency/efficiency) - · Red indicates that the assessment criteria have not been met (i.e. the expenditure is not prudent/efficient)

-L.2 Overview of opex
+M.2 Overview of opex